gqgs/llm100kbench/README.md

 - Removed Gemini for now because the available free chat UI can't search for updated prices nor does it support the upload of CSV or JSON :grimacing:.
 - Removed Claude for now because the available free chat UI can't search for updated prices and its context window is too small for uploaded files :grimacing:.
+- Removed ChatGPT for now becaue the available free chat UI can't no longer do complex data analysis.

 ## Project Structure